tmtsoftware/esw/docs/src/main/eswcomponents/sequencecomponent/sequence-component.md

 * esw-ocs-api -
 This is cross module, which is compiled into JVM as well as JS code.
-This consists of `SequenceComponentApi` which defines an interface for sequence component.
-This module also consists of core models, actor client, JVM and JS client for sequence component.
+This consists of `SequenceComponentApi` which defines an interface for Sequence Component.
+This module also consists of core models, actor client, JVM and JS client for
+Sequence Component.

 * esw-ocs-impl -
-This module consists of core implementation of sequence component which is `SequenceComponentActor`.
+This module consists of core implementation of Sequence Component which is `SequenceComponentActor`.

 * esw-ocs-app -
 This module consists of wiring as well as cli application to start Sequence Component.